ashwanthkumar/gocd-slack-build-notifier/README.md

 2. `go_notify.conf` at the user's home directory.
 Typically it's the `go` user's home directory (`/var/go`).
 3. `go_notify.conf` present at the `CRUISE_SERVER_DIR` environment variable location.

+You can find the details on where / how to setup environment variables for GoCD at the [documentation](https://docs.gocd.org/current/installation/install/server/linux.html#location-of-gocd-server-files).

 Minimalistic configuration would be something like
 ```hocon
 gocd.slack {